Lmannumb/startup/notes.md

 ## React 1 Notes

 These packages are pretty useful.
 I haven't even had to actually do anything!
 Luckily for me everything worked on the second try.
+Vite is bundled.
+Router is implemented.
+Billions must interact.